GeoffCox/swago/README.md

 - repeatedly precision click to expand and view related methods and types
 - jump to the swagger JSON to search by text

+So I built this little tool to make moving around the swagger easier.
+I hope you like it.

 # Features
 - Support Swagger Open API 2.0 documents
 - Simultaneously inspect methods and types